Alexiathemis/template/README.md

 # Project Background

-## 🍕 Project Background — SliceHub Pizza Sales Analysis
+## 🍕 Project Background — PizzaMia Pizza Sales Analysis

-SliceHub Pizza, established in recent years, is a fast-casual pizza restaurant that serves a wide variety of pizzas across multiple categories through dine-in, takeout, and online ordering channels.
+PizzaMia Pizza, established in recent years, is a fast-casual pizza restaurant that serves a wide variety of pizzas across multiple categories through dine-in, takeout, and online ordering channels.

 The restaurant has accumulated a substantial amount of transactional data capturing customer orders, pizza types, sizes, pricing, and order timing.
 However, this data has been largely underutilized beyond basic reporting.
 This project analyzes and synthesizes the available pizza sales dataset to uncover actionable insights that can improve operational efficiency, menu strategy, and overall revenue performance.